 - Cook the noodles tender to bite only; try not to overcook them.

-- After cooking noodles, strain them but not rinse, nudle s mákem are eaten warm.
+- After cooking noodles, strain them but do not rinse because nudle s mákem are eaten warm.

 Czech poppy seed recipes: